Skip to Content

 • Committee members write and review the document, which may go through several drafts.

 Members of CPS committees and the Board of Directors are volunteers.
-They do not receive any financial compensation for writing or reviewing position statements.
+They do not receive financial compensation for writing or reviewing position statements.
 Authors and reviewers are asked to disclose conflicts of interest.